NomiChirps/tplp2/README.md

   - [x] Sharp LCD display + LVGL driver
 - [ ] Finish the electronics hardware
   - [ ] Power everything from the 12v bus
-    - remember to power pico thru VSYS, not VBUS, to avoid potentially sending power upstream to the usb host
+    - [x] remember to power pico thru VSYS, not VBUS, to avoid potentially sending power upstream to the usb host
   - [ ] Transfer from breadboard to permaproto, or ask wembly to whip up a pcb
-  - [ ] supply 5V to HX711
+  - [x] supply 5V to HX711
   - [x] Add bus capacitors

-- Nice-to-haves
+- 32-bit aligned reads and writes are atomic.
+It would be nice to take advantage of that and avoid some locking where possible.
+  - update: yes indeed, i certainly have been getting sloppy about locking. will i regret it? time will tell.

+### Nice to have

+- [ ] fatal error handler to display the stack trace on the GUI before crashing
+  - will require support from picolog. make sure picolog prevents the crashed task from proceeding, and has a watchdog or something to finish crashing the device if the fatal error handler doesn't finish in time.
 - [ ] audit codebase for portMAX_DELAY, CHECK, etc. and make sure everything that can fail "gracefully", does.
 - [ ] JTAG? is that a thing i can do?
 - [ ] rename all the lvgl_driver.cc to have distinct module names for VLOG
 - [ ] clear the display on boot. the random pixels look kinda cool but...
   - actually, no 'clear' command exists. best we can do is turn off the pixels (command 22h, pp.139), do a full memory write, and turn them back on.
 - [ ] TSC2007 lvgl driver should debounce, buffer, and interpolate
 - [ ] I2cController needs nonblocking operations, coalescing commands, general TLC
 - [ ] hook up tft backlight pin and add an adjustable brightness setting (PWM)
 - [ ] fix "bazel test //..." by adding target_compatible_with where appropriate
   - this may also involve fixing up rules_pico to make correct use of the defines PICO_NO_HARDWARE and PICO_ON_DEVICE
 - [ ] generate & examine .map file for the firmware blob
 - [ ] use bloaty to find things to trim off the firmware size
+  - random forum post recommends copts "-ffunction-sections -fdata-sections" and ldopts "–gc-sections"
 - [ ] Vendor all 3rd party libraries
 - [ ] split out various things i'm proud of as their own librar(ies)
 - [ ] write stress tests for SpiController/I2cController. lotsa tasks, lotsa devices, all hammering away
-- 32-bit aligned reads and writes are atomic.
-It would be nice to take advantage of that and avoid some locking where possible.

 ## Board configuration/pins